albertogarob/QBNetDraw/README.md

 - Ensure filename is exactly `QBASIC.EXE` (uppercase)

 **"No module named 'igraph'"**
-- Install: `pip install python-igraph`
+- Install: `pip install -r requirements.txt`
-- On some systems: `pip install cairocffi` may also be needed

 **DOSBox runs but no graphics appear**
 - Check that CSV file exists and has data